digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 Trust Assumptions
 ----------------------------------

-The different sets of rules that Canton synchronizers specify affect the security and liveness properties in different ways.
+The different sets of rules that Canton sync domains specify affect the security and liveness properties in different ways.
 In this section, we summarize the system model that we assume, as well as the trust assumptions.